-The Rockwell B-1 Lancer is a four-engine supersonic variable-sweep wing, jet-powered, heavy strategic aircraft used by the U.S. Air Force.
-It was first envisioned in the 1960’s as a supersonic aircraft with Mach 2 speed, and sufficient range and payload to replace the Boeing B-52 Stratofortress, although it was later developed into the now serving B-1B, primarily a low-level penetration aircraft with long range and Mach 1.25 speed capability at high altitude.
-It is commonly called the “Bone” (originally from “B-One”).
+The Rockwell B-1 Lancer is a supersonic bomber jet that has been used by the United States Air Force for four decades.
+Originally envisioned in the 1960s, the B-1 Lancer was intended on being a supersonic aircraft with Mach 2 speed paired with sufficient range and payload to replace the Boeing B-52 Stratofortress.
+However, what ultimately became the “Bone” is this deadly, low-level penetration aircraft with long-range and Mach 1.25 speed capability we have today.